ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 ## Section C. Organization

 The organization of the War Labor Administration is shown on the chart.
-The effect of this organization is to place under one admin- istrative head all the functions relating to employment and concilia- tion which were divided among several independent agencies during the World War.
+The effect of this organization is to place under one administrative head all the functions relating to employment and conciliation which were divided among several independent agencies during the World War.

 ## Section D. Administrator

 The powers and responsibilities of the War Labor Administration are vested in the Administrator who is appointed by the President, and to whom he is directly responsible.
-The Administrator is a mem- ber of the Advisory Defense Council.
+The Administrator is a member of the Advisory Defense Council.
 His mission is to insure first, that war industries, and second, that industries catering to essential civilian requirements are able to secure and maintain adequate forces of labor, skilled and unskilled, to accomplish their missions.
-The Administrator should be an outstanding citizen who is thoroughly familiar with the problems entering into the relationship between employer and employee and who is capable of dispassionate judg- ment in their solution.
+The Administrator should be an outstanding citizen who is thoroughly familiar with the problems entering into the relationship between employer and employee and who is capable of dispassionate judgment in their solution.
 He should have the complete confidence of both management and labor in industry.

 ## Section E. Deputy Administrator

 The Deputy Administrator of Labor is appointed by the President on nomination of the Administrator of War Labor.
-He shall per- form such duties as may be designated by the Administrator and shall act as Administrator of War Labor in the absence or disability of the latter.
+He shall perform such duties as may be designated by the Administrator and shall act as Administrator of War Labor in the absence or disability of the latter.

 ## Section F. Advisory Council